Marshall Sahlins

-Biography
+Life

 Sahlins was born in Chicago, the son of Bertha (Skud) and Paul A. Sahlins.
 His parents were Russian Jewish immigrants.
 His father was a doctor while his mother was a homemaker.
 He grew up in a secular, non-practicing family.
-His family claims to be descended from Baal Shem Tov, a mystical rabbi considered to be the founder of Hasidic Judaism.
+His family claims to be descended from the Baal Shem Tov, a mystical rabbi considered to be the founder of Hasidic Judaism.
 Sahlins' mother admired Emma Goldman and was a political activist as a child in Russia.

 Sahlins received his Bachelor of Arts and Master of Arts degrees at the University of Michigan where he studied with evolutionary anthropologist Leslie White.
 He earned his PhD at Columbia University in 1954.
 There his intellectual influences included Eric Wolf, Morton Fried, Sidney Mintz, and the economic historian Karl Polanyi.
 In 1957, he became assistant professor at the University of Michigan.

 In the 1960s he became politically active, and while protesting against the Vietnam War, Sahlins coined the term for the imaginative form of protest now called the "teach-in", which drew inspiration from the sit-in pioneered during the civil rights movement.
 In 1968, Sahlins signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
 In the late 1960s, he also spent two years in Paris, where he was exposed to French intellectual life (and particularly the work of Claude Lévi-Strauss) and the student protests of May 1968.
 In 1973, he took a position in the anthropology department at the University of Chicago, where he was the Charles F. Grey Distinguished Service Professor of Anthropology Emeritus.
 His commitment to activism continued throughout his time at Chicago, most recently leading to his protest over the opening of the university's Confucius Institute (which later closed in the fall of 2014).
 On February 23, 2013, Sahlins resigned from the National Academy of Sciences to protest the call for military research for improving the effectiveness of small combat groups and also the election of Napoleon Chagnon.
 The resignation followed the publication in that month of Chagnon's memoir and widespread coverage of the memoir, including a profile of Chagnon in The New York Times Magazine.

 Alongside his research and activism, Sahlins trained a host of students who went on to become prominent in the field.
 One such student, Gayle Rubin, said: "Sahlins is a mesmerizing speaker and a brilliant thinker.
 By the time he finished the first lecture, I was hooked."

 In 2001, Sahlins became publisher of Prickly Pear Pamphlets, which was started in 1993 by anthropologists Keith Hart and Anna Grimshaw, and was renamed Prickly Paradigm Press.
 The imprint specializes in small pamphlets on unconventional subjects in anthropology, critical theory, philosophy, and current events.
 He died on April 5, 2021, at the age of 90 in Chicago.

 His brother was the writer and comedian Bernard Sahlins (1922–2013).
 His son, Peter Sahlins, is a historian.